OWASP/www-project-core-business-application-security/tab_security_verification_standard.md

 tags: cbas
 ---

-# SAP Security Maturity Model
+# SAP Security Verification Standard

-The CBAS - SAP Security Maturity Model (CBAS-SSMM) project allows organizations to determine their SAP security posture based on controls used to define a maturity level that organizations can maintain or adopt.
+The CBAS - SAP Security Verification Standard (SSVS) project allows organizations to determine their SAP security posture based on controls used to define a baseline level that organizations can maintain and adopt.
 This enables organizations to plan and enhance their security mechanisms when protecting SAP resources.

 ## Whats In It For Me (WIIFM)